Best Vitamin C: A Pharmacist’s Opinion (2026)

 To ensure you choose a quality vitamin C, check the following points:

-- Form : choose a natural or liposomal form
+• Form: choose a natural or liposomal form

-- Vitamin C content : choose a supplement providing 500 to 1000 mg per day
+• Vitamin C content: choose a supplement providing 500 to 1000 mg per day

-- Manufacturing process : without chemicals, solvents, pesticides or GMOs
+• Manufacturing process: without chemicals, solvents, pesticides, or GMOs

-- Price : it ranges between €20 and €30 for 120 capsules.
-It’s around €25 for 500 g of powder or €40 for 300 ml.
+• Price: it ranges between €20 and €30 for 120 capsules.
+That is about €25 for 500 g of powder or €40 for 300 ml.
 Expect €15 for 120 gummies.

 BEST VITAMIN C 🥇